Exiv2/exiv2/contrib/cmake/msvc/ReadMe.txt

   installed with Visual Studio.
 For example

   call "C:\Program Files (x86)\Microsoft Visual Studio 8\VC\bin\vcvars32.bat"

-  The cmake option -G Generator should be chosen for the version of Visual Studio installed. cmake --help for more information

 3 Always build "out of source".
 I recommend: cd <exiv2dir>